XGraphKhipu/haarpcache/README.md

 	Juegosjuegos.

-Configure your file /etc/haarp/haarp.lst to disable or enable plugins.
+Configure your file /etc/haarp/haarp.lst to disable or enable the plugins.

 Changelog